waikato-ufdl/waikato-ufdl.github.io/getting-started/index.rst

     ufdl_backend \
     reset

-Now you can start the backend for normal operation as follows:
+From now on. you can start the backend for normal operation as follows:

 .. code:: bash